A relic of an underwater volcano from about 32 - 36 million years ago.

 At Bridge Point a nearby, likely short-lived volcano erupted around 32 – 36 million years ago.
 The volcano was subsequently eroded, creating an environment for marine life and accumulation of marine sediments.

-Please be aware the following hazards include: narrow, slippery steps cut into the mud allowing access from the bank to the beach, tides, wildlife, sharp and slippery rock underfoot, and falling debris from cliffs.
+Please be aware the following hazards include: narrow, tides, wildlife, sharp and slippery rock underfoot, and falling debris from cliffs.
 Tsunami risk – if an earthquake is strong or long, get gone.

 Scenic views & Photo opportunities

 Leave Kakanui south and follow Waianakarua Rd for just over 3km.
-Bridge Point will be to your left - There is a small parking bay on the site of the road.
+Bridge Point will be to your left - Please note that the small parking bay on the site of the road as had erosion damage and is currently not accessible.
+The beach access had also been compromised due to the erosion.

 Protection and guardianship are at the heart of the Geopark philosophy.
 We ask you to treat this site with respect, do not remove anything from this site and preserve it for our future generations.